ripper234/Whatever-Origin/readme.markdown

 Whatever Origin is an open source alternative to AnyOrigin.com

-When I was facing Same Origin problems while developing [Bitcoin Pie](http://bitcoinpie.com/), I was excited to discover how anyorigin.com solved the issue for me ... only, a week later it stopped working for some times.
+When I was facing Same Origin problems while developing [Bitcoin Pie](http://bitcoinpie.com/), I was excited to discover how anyorigin.com solved the issue for me ... only, a week later it stopped working for some https sites.

 For example, right now try an feed https://bitcointalk.org/ into origin and you'll get an ugly "null" as the output.